tigr0w/Idov31_idov31.github.io/_posts/2022-08-04-lord-of-the-ring0-p2.md

 Now that we understand better what callbacks are we can write our first driver - A kernel driver that protects a process.

-## Lets build - Process Protector
+## Let's build - Process Protector

-To build a process protector we need to first understand how will it work?
+To build a process protector we need to first understand how will it work.
-What we want is a basic protection against any process that attempts to kill our process, the protected process could be our malicious program or our precious Sysmon agent.

-To perform killing of a process the process that performs the killing will need a handle with the PROCESS_TERMINATE permissions, and before we said that we could register for certain events like a request for handle to process.
+What we want is basic protection against any process that attempts to kill our process, the protected process could be our malicious program or our precious Sysmon agent.
+To perform the killing of a process the process that performs the killing will need a handle with the PROCESS_TERMINATE permissions, and before we said that we could register for certain events like a request for the handle to process.
 So as a driver, you could remove permissions from a handle and return a handle without specific permission which is in our case the PROCESS_TERMINATE permission.

 To start with the development we will need a DriverEntry function: